jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 1. Projects - The Library accepts monetary donations without conditions on their use or for projects previously approved by the Board.
 Such money is deposited in the Special Library Fund for future expenditure by the Library.

-2. Library Materials - The Library accepts monetary donations for the purpose of purchasing library material consistent with the objectives of hte Library collections.
+2. Library Materials - The Library accepts monetary donations for the purpose of purchasing library material consistent with the objectives of the Library collections.
 Such money is deposited in the appropriate line item for expenditure by the Library Director.

 3. Gift Book Program - The Library welcomes monetary contributions specifically for book purchases in memorial to or in honor of named individuals.
 In order that the Library can properly honor the generosity of the donor, a special form to record the information is used and should be completed by the donor.